diazjf/meow-micro/README.md

 Contains MicroServices which send and receive cat names.
 The meow-client accepts requests via a REST API and uses GRPC to communicate with the meow-server.

-It is used in the Distributed Tracing tutorial <name>.
-Which goes over:
+It is used in the Distributed Tracing tutorial [Setting up Distributed Tracing in Kubernetes with OpenTelemetry, Jaeger, and Ingress-NGINX](https://awkwardferny.medium.com/setting-up-distributed-tracing-with-opentelemetry-jaeger-in-kubernetes-ingress-nginx-cfdda7d9441d), which goes over:

 - Ingress-Nginx Distributed Tracing
 - Instrumenting MicroServices